H.R. 3950: Truth in Gender Act of 2025

 6

-Federal agency heads must submit implementation updates to the President through OMB within 120 days of enactment.
-The bill also says no federal funds may be used to promote what it defines as "gender ideology," and it orders agencies to rescind inconsistent guidance, including documents identified in Section 7(c) of Executive Order 14168.
+HHS guidance is due within 30 days, and each agency must report its changes to the President through OMB within 120 days.
+The bill also says no federal funds may be used to promote what it defines as "gender ideology," and orders agencies to rescind inconsistent guidance.

 Who benefits from H.R.
 3950?

-People seeking single-sex facilities based on biological sex
+People who want single-sex facilities defined by biological sex

-They would gain stronger federal backing for sex-segregated spaces because the bill requires spaces designated for women, girls, or females — and men, boys, or males — to be designated by sex, not identity, and directs that males not be detained in women’s prisons or detention centers.
+The bill would give federal backing to sex-segregated spaces by requiring intimate spaces for women, girls, or females — and for men, boys, or males — to be designated by sex rather than identity, and by directing that males not be held in women's prisons or detention centers.

-The Attorney General must issue guidance protecting expression of the "binary nature of sex" and the right to single-sex spaces in workplaces covered by the Civil Rights Act of 1964, with enforcement prioritized by the Attorney General, Secretary of Labor, and EEOC Chair.
+The Justice Department would issue guidance protecting expression of what the bill calls the binary nature of sex and the right to single-sex spaces in workplaces covered by federal civil rights law, with the DOJ, Labor Department, and EEOC told to prioritize those cases.

 Who is affected by H.R.
 3950?